Mahad-Khan/Portfolio-Optimization/README.md

 # Portfolio-Optimization
-I have tried 1000 random combinations to find optimized returns and volatilities.
+I have tried 1000 random combinations of weights to find optimized returns and volatilities.